geekrelief/gdnim/README.md

  - If the app is crashing when trying to reload, try force rebuilding the component `./build -f comp_name` or deleting the dll and rebuilding.
 - If all else fails, `./build cleanbuild` to rebuild the dlls from scratch.
 - If you get some type of crash when running your game, you probably have a `NilAccess` error in your code.
+- Another cause of crashes could be from calling Godot's virtual functions by accident.
+For example, you might try calling `get` or `get_property_list`.
+This might cause a crash because `_get` and `_get_property_list` are virtual functions in Godot.
+In godot-nim, Godot's `_get` is mapped to godot-nim's `method get`, and Godot's `get` is mapped to godot-nim's `getImpl`.
+See `deps/godotapi/objects.nim` for examples.

 ## Sample Projects ##
  - [HeartBeast's Action RPG](https://github.com/geekrelief/gdnim_hb_arpg)